bdoolaeghe/cqrs-workshop/workshop7-pgq.md

 }
 ```

-*N.B.: check the quick [tutorial about @Scheduled](https://www.baeldung.com/spring-scheduled-tasks) for more details about spring scheduling.*
+*N.B.: check the quick [tutorial about @Scheduled](https://www.baeldung.com/spring-scheduled-tasks) if you need more details about spring scheduling.*

  ##### consume events in Daemon
 Then, you should implement `ProductMarginUpdater.consumePendingOrderEvents()`.
-Consume an event means (in a same transaction):
+It should (in a same transaction):
 * poll the table `order_event` with method `OrderEventDAO.pollOrderEvent()` (remember this method remove and return the first row in one DB query)
 * consume the event, by delegating to `onOrderDeletedEvent()` or `onOrderSavedEvent()`, depending on the type of the event (`order_event.event_type`)
-* poll again the table `order_event`, until we can find any pending event no more.
+* repeat the polling again, until we can find any pending event no more in `order_event`.

 *N.B.: this is a simple poller implementation.
 You may have some enhancement in mind ?*

+*Once implemented, the test `BackOfficeServiceImplTest` pass green !*

 ### A good solution ?